hpe-storage/python-hpedockerplugin/README.md

 OpenShift is a family of containerization software developed by Red Hat.
 Its flagship product is the OpenShift Container Platform—an on-premises platform as a service built around Docker containers orchestrated and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.

 ### Overview of HPE Volume Plugin for Docker
-The following diagram illustrates the HPE Docker Volume Plugin configured on multiple hosts in a Docker cluster.
+The following diagram illustrates the HPE Volume Plugin for Docker configured on multiple hosts in a Docker cluster.
 The plugin is a part of Docker Engine Managed Plugin System.

 ![](https://github.com/sonawane-shashikant/python-hpedockerplugin/blob/master/docs/img/HPE-DockerVolumePlugin-Overview.png)
 HPE Docker Volume plugin is being used in both Kubernetes and  OpenShift environment.